deleugpn/blog/content/blog/el4k-my-journey-through-aws-elk-stack/index.md

 Lastly I looked into Prometheus.
 If you heard about Prometheus you know that it offers an interesting approach where services write logs to a local scope with little or no overhead at all and a separate service managed by Prometheus is supposed to consume that.
-However, the service reporting service I'm focusing is running on AWS Lambda with Bref.
+However, the reporting service I'm focusing is running on AWS Lambda with Bref.
 AWS Lambda is as ephemeral as it gets.
 Other services are also running as a container on Fargate.
 Although they're not so limited as AWS Lambda, it's still a closed environment which I don't want to be customizing so much to get